|

-Below is further info on the above issue, borrowed from an appendix in the Aramaic English New Testament by Andrew Gabriel Roth:
+Here is further info on the issue borrowed from an appendix in the Aramaic English New Testament:

 The first season of year is of course, Spring, called Aviv in Scripture.
 The characteristics of Spring involve the earth returning to a state of greenness, which is why we are told in Exodus to observe that moment of the year as its beginning.
 The Karaites also believe, quite correctly, that the sign of Spring is the tender and green ears of the barley, the first of the produce to ripen in Israel.
 However, they are incorrect that Aviv has started when the barley ripens, at the end of the lunar year.
 Barley is the earth sign, but it needs the sky sign to precede it before the season can officially begin.